jingxu002/pfdsha/README.md

 --------------------

 The analysis procedure of program PFDHA include three parts:

-	*Functions for input and preprocessing
+	* Functions for input and preprocessing
-                "rdfault_5th" read in fault parameters
-		from input file "zmh.txt";
+                *rdfault_5th" read in fault parameters from input file *zmh.txt*;
-"rdsc" read in the coordinates of engineering sites
-		from input file "sc.txt";
+*rdsc* read in the coordinates of engineering sites from input file *sc.txt*;
-"rdques" read in given fault displacement values and
-		given annual probability of exceedance need to compute from input file "question.txt".
+*rdques* read in given fault displacement values and given annual probability of exceedance need to compute from input
+		file *question.txt*.

-		*geo2cart* transform geography coordinates, like
-		the fault surface trace, to Cartesian coordinate system;
+		*geo2cart* transform geography coordinates, like the fault surface trace, to Cartesian coordinate system;

-		*faultattitude* compute the attitude and length
-		of every sub-faults in fault zones;
+		*faultattitude* compute the attitude and length of every sub-faults in fault zones;

-		** Compute engine,
+		* Compute engine,

-		*pfdsha_5th* applies the regression (quadratic) of
-		displacement normalized by mean value $MD$
-		to compute the annual probability of
-		exceedance of given displacement on engineering sites, and interpolates the displacements correspond to  given APEs.
+		*pfdsha_5th* applies the regression (quadratic) of  displacement normalized by mean value *MD* to compute the annual probability of exceedance of given displacement on engineering sites, and interpolates the displacements correspond to  given APEs.

-	**	Output function,
+	*Output function,

-		*plot_result* generate the figure of
-		fault displacement hazard curves and
-		the figure of the distribution of displacement under given APE.
+		*plot_result* generate the figure of fault displacement hazard curves and the figure of the distribution of displacement under given APE.